arrowtype/overlapping-axis-test/README.md

 ### Test setup

 There are two axes:
-- `XONE`, from 12–96, simulating an opsz in CSS points
+- `XONE`, from 12–96, simulating an opsz in CSS points.
+Default 12.
-- `XTWO`, from 16–128, simulating a redundant opsz axis in CSS px
+- `XTWO`, from 16–128, simulating a redundant opsz axis in CSS px.
+Default 16.

 There are two sources:
 - Source 1: `Overlapping Axis Test-A.ufo`